 What Is the Emergency Broadband Benefit Program?

-Your guide to the new internet discount program
+Your guide to the former internet discount program

-The EBB offers the following discounts for eligible households:
+The EBB offered the following discounts for eligible households:

 - Up to $50/mo. for broadband internet service

 - Up to $75/mo. for broadband internet service on qualifying tribal lands